hashicorp/nomad/website/source/guides/tls.html.md

 page_title: "Securing Nomad with TLS"
 sidebar_current: "guides-tls"
 description: |-
-  Securing Nomad's cluster communication is not only important for security but can even ease operations by preventing mistakes and misconfigurations.
-Nomad optionally uses mutual TLS (mTLS) for all HTTP and RPC communication.
+  Securing Nomad's cluster communication with TLS is important for both security and easing operations.
+Nomad can use mutual TLS (mTLS) for authenticating for all HTTP and RPC communication.
 ---

 # Securing Nomad with TLS

 Securing Nomad's cluster communication is not only important for security but can even ease operations by preventing mistakes and misconfigurations.
-Nomad optionally uses mutual TLS (mTLS) for all HTTP and RPC communication.
+Nomad optionally uses mutual [TLS][tls] (mTLS) for all HTTP and RPC communication.
 Nomad's use of mTLS provides the following properties:

 * Prevent unauthorized Nomad access
 * Prevent observing or tampering with Nomad communication
 * Prevent client/server role or region misconfigurations
+* Prevent other services from masquerading as Nomad agents

-The 3rd property is fairly unique to Nomad's use of TLS.
-While most uses of TLS verify the identity of the server you're connecting to based on a domain name such as `nomadproject.io`, Nomad verifies the node you're connecting to is in the expected region and configured for the expected role (e.g.
+Preventing region misconfigurations is a property of Nomad's mTLS not commonly found in the TLS implementations on the public Internet.
+While most uses of TLS verify the identity of the server you are connecting to based on a domain name such as `example.com`, Nomad verifies the node you are connecting to is in the expected region and configured for the expected role (e.g.
 `client.us-west.nomad`).
+This also prevents other services who may have access to certificates signed by the same private CA from masquerading as Nomad agents.
+If certificates were identified based on hostname/IP then any other service on a host could masquerade as a Nomad agent.

-Configuring TLS can be unfortunately complex process, but if you used the [Getting Started Guide's Vagrantfile][Vagrantfile] or have [cfssl][] and Nomad installed this guide will provide you with a production ready TLS configuration.
+Correctly configuring TLS can be a complex process, especially given the wide range of deployment methodologies.
+If you use the sample [Vagrantfile][vagrantfile] from the [Getting Started Guide][guide-install] - or have [cfssl][cfssl] and Nomad installed - this guide will provide you with a production ready TLS configuration.

 ~> Note that while Nomad's TLS configuration will be production ready, key management and rotation is a complex subject not covered by this guide.
-   [Vault][] is the suggested solution for key generation and management.
+   [Vault][vault] is the suggested solution for key generation and management.

 ## Creating Certificates

 The first step to configuring TLS for Nomad is generating certificates.
 In order to prevent unauthorized cluster access, Nomad requires all certificates be signed by the same Certificate Authority (CA).
-This should be a *private* CA and not a public one like [Let's Encrypt][letsencrypt] as any certificate signed by this CA will be allowed to communicate with the cluster.
+This should be a _private_ CA and not a public one like [Let's Encrypt][letsencrypt] as any certificate signed by this CA will be allowed to communicate with the cluster.

+~> Nomad certificates may be signed by different intermediate CAs as long as the full `ca_file` on each node contains all of the CA certificates in the chain.

 ### Certificate Authority

-There are a variety of tools for managing your own CA, [like the PKI secret backend in Vault][vault-pki], but for the sake of simplicity in this guide we'll use [cfssl][].
-You can generate a private CA certificate and key with [cfssl][]:
+There are a variety of tools for managing your own CA, [like the PKI secret backend in Vault][vault-pki], but for the sake of simplicity this guide will use [cfssl][cfssl].
+You can generate a private CA certificate and key with [cfssl][cfssl]:

 ```shell
 # Generate the CA's private key and certificate